Vice-President, Research & Innovation

 Dr. Gail Murphy assumed the role of Vice-President, Research & Innovation on August 14, 2017.

 Dr. Murphy is a professor in UBC’s Department of Computer Science and was formerly Associate Dean (Research and Graduate Studies) in the Faculty of Science.
 After completing her B.Sc. at the University of Alberta in 1987, she worked for five years as a software engineer in the Lower Mainland.
 She later pursued graduate studies in computer science at the University of Washington, earning first an M.Sc.
 (1994) and then a Ph.D (1996).

 Dr. Murphy joined UBC in 1996 and was a key driver of the new Masters of Data Science, a professional graduate program launching this fall—and has been instrumental in championing the creation of a Data Science Institute at the university.
 She also maintains an active research group with post-doctoral and graduate students.

 Dr. Murphy also serves on the editorial boards for Communications of the ACM, and Institute of Electrical and Electronics Engineers Transactions on Software Engineering.
-She is also the general chair for the ACM conference on Systems, Programming, Languages and Education: Software for Humanity (SPLASH), which will take place in Vancouver in 2017.
+She is also the general chair for the ACM conference on Systems, Programming, Languages and Education: Software for Humanity (SPLASH), which took place in Vancouver in 2017.

 Associate Vice-President, Research & Innovation